UniCoR: Modality Collaboration for Robust Cross-Language Hybrid Code Retrieval: Related Work

-Another approach is the Code2Code and cross-domain code retrieval.
-In the code2code task, the research followed two branches.
-The initial branch entailed the conversion of code into graph \cite{TSE2023GOC, ALIP2023CCCS} or assembly language \cite{ICSE2024Prism} to circumvent syntax differences.
-The second branch entailed the alignment of pre-trained model representation, with development progressing from dependent parallel corpus-based supervised learning \cite{ICPC2022C4} to unsupervised methods employing adversarial training and recurrent consistency \cite{AAAI2024AdaCCD, li2023zc3}.
+Beyond general code retrieval, another research has focused on Code2Code and cross-domain retrieval settings.
+In the Code2Code setting, prior studies have generally followed two main branches.
+The first branch converts code into graphs \cite{TSE2023GOC, ALIP2023CCCS} or assembly language \cite{ICSE2024Prism} to mitigate syntactic differences.
+The second branch focuses on aligning representations, evolving from dependent parallel corpus-based supervised learning \cite{ICPC2022C4} to unsupervised methods employing adversarial training and recurrent consistency \cite{AAAI2024AdaCCD, li2023zc3}.
 In the context of cross-domain code retrieval, research has explored the potential of meta-learning \cite{ICSE2022CDCS} to enhance model transferability.
-This process involved the utilisation of generative models to synthesise queries for fine-tuning \cite{TOSEM2023RAPID}, and the integration of LLMs to generate multi-perspective representations and facilitate zero-shot fusion \cite{liang2025codebridge}. \textbf{The models chosen in our experiments are state-of-the-art in their respective domains, selected to represent the latest advancements in the field.}
+These studies have explored the use of generative models to synthesise queries for fine-tuning \cite{TOSEM2023RAPID}, and the integration of LLMs to generate multi-perspective representations and facilitate zero-shot fusion \cite{liang2025codebridge}. \textbf{The models chosen in our experiments are state-of-the-art in their respective domains and are intended to represent the latest advancements in the field.}

-Our proposed framework, \Ours, presents distinctions from existing code retrieval approaches in both its design and technology.
+The proposed framework, \Ours, differs from existing code retrieval approaches in both its design and methodology.
 First, from a design perspective, \Ours can easily integrate existing code LLMs and improve their performance on code retrieval.
-Second, from a technology perspective, we designed a multi-perspective supervised contrastive learning to learn unified semantics and achieve modality interaction.
-Lastly, to enhance cross-language generalization, we incorporate representation distribution consistency learning to capture the language-agnostic logical essence of code.
+Second, from a methodology perspective, we design a multi-perspective supervised contrastive learning module to learn unified semantics and achieve modality interaction.
+Lastly, to enhance cross-language generalization, we incorporate a representation distribution consistency learning module to capture the language-agnostic logical essence of code.